justtheimpaler/k2/maven/git-releases-using-maven.md

 On the other hand a *Snapshot* version represents unfinished work that aims to become a version in the future.
-For example, if we are currently working on the code that we expect to become the release 4.3.15 then the current *snapshot* version would be:
+For example, if we are currently working on the code that we expect to become the release 4.3.15 then the current snapshot version would be:

     4.3.15-SNAPSHOT

-The standard indicates to always append "-SNAPSHOT" (all upper case) to the future not-yet-existent release version.
+The standard indicates to always append "-SNAPSHOT" (all upper case) to the future, not-yet-existent release version.
 When a snapshot version is released (maybe every week, every night, or even every hour) it represents the latest unstable version of an app.
 It's meant to be rapidly available to members of the team, but it's not meant for official QA or demos.